downfromthetrees/the_magic_eye/README.md

 See the [settings documentation](#settings) for tweaking this and enabling more features.

-### Repost removal workflow

-- When a repost is detected, Magic Eye looks at the last submission of that image to figure out what to do.
-- If the last submission is approved/unmoderated, Magic Eye acts based on your repost settings.
-- If the last submission was removed by a moderator...
-  - ...and it is blacklisted: Magic Eye will automatically remove it for you.
-  - ...and it is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.

-Because of this, most subreddits will want to blacklist images.
-See [the blacklisting section](#remove-blacklisted-images-enabled-by-default) for how to do it automatically with Toolbox.

-This workflow gives you a simple way to override old decisions, or let users repost with different titles etc.

 ### General info

 - If users reply to [u/MAGIC_EYE_BOT](https://www.reddit.com/user/MAGIC_EYE_BOT), it will report the comment so you can check it out.